Rapid Response Book Boxes

 we sent school libraries copies of In My Mosque, a beautiful book about our Muslim communities.
 The edition we sent had our signature Welcoming Library Discussion Questions written with community leader and Board Co-President Pious Ali.

-When public officials questioned the trustworthiness of Afghan refugees,
+When national public officials questioned the trustworthiness of Afghan refugees,

 When we were seeing Haitians brutally pursued and returned at the border,